Estimated reading time: 7 minutes

-Learn about their day to day activities, including tasks you may not think about, like paperwork and administrative duties.
-Evaluating the different job settings that alcohol and drug counselors do can work in will also give you a better idea of which direction you want to go into when you enter the workforce.
+Learn about their day-to-day activities, including tasks you may not think about, like paperwork and administrative duties.
+Evaluating the different job settings that alcohol and drug counselors can work in will also give you a better idea of which direction you want to go into when you enter the workforce.

 Step Three: Complete Your Education